silverwind/droppy/README.md

 A listener object accepts these options:

 - `host` *string/Array* - Network interface(s) addresses to listen on.
 Required when `port` is given.
-Note that "::" will typically bind to both IPv4 and IPv6 on all addresses.
-See [this comment](https://github.com/nodejs/node/issues/9390#issuecomment-280394892).
+Note that "::" will typically bind to both IPv4 and IPv6 on all addresses but a "0.0.0.0" address might be required if IPv6 is disabled.
 - `port` *number/string/Array* - Network port(s) to listen on.
 Required when `host` is given.
 - `socket` *string/Array* - Unix domain socket(s) to listen on.
 - `protocol` *string* - Protocol to use, `http` or `https`.
 Required.